OsgiliathEnterprise/data-migrator/readme.md

 - Remove `@Version` annotation if it's not an hibernate version column (i.e. it's a business version column)
 - Escape the column names that are reserved words in the target database (e.g. ` @Column(name = "\"schema\"")` in postgresql)
+- To batch some entity processing, you can edit the `build.xml` and add your own Ant tasks.

 ## Integration testing for your anonymization sequence